GlobalChem

 print ("Length of Perfluoroalkyls: %s " % len(smiles))

-Copy from global_chem import GlobalChem
+from global_chem import GlobalChem

 gc = GlobalChem(verbose=False)